 The damage is irreparable to both you and the relationship you once had with that important connection.
 And what’s worse, you may never know it happened.

-Now to be fair, I don’t have Sir Richard in my network, though I would love to, but you could image the same exact scenario happening with your top client, your boss or worse yet, your significant other’s boss.
+Now to be fair, I don’t have Sir Richard in my network, though I would love to.
+But you could image the same exact scenario happening with your client, your boss or worse, your significant other’s boss.

 It’s simply not worth it.